aptivator/mongo-query-compiler-docs/docs/utility/flatten.md

 ### $flatten

 Directs `object-browser` to flatten nested multidimensional arrays.
-Flattening allows accessing objects nested in the array as if the objects were not nested.
+Flattening allows accessing objects nested in an array as if the objects were not nested.
 `$flatten` can be declared anywhere in the query.
-It is recommended that it is set closest to the elemental operator that needs the flattened array.  `$flatten` can also be applied to the referenced access path.
-In that case, `$flatten` should be placed in parallel with the `$ref` operator.
+It is recommended that the operator is set closest to the elemental operator that needs the flattened array.
+`$flatten` can also be applied to the referenced access path.
+In that case, `$flatten` should be placed parallel to the `$ref` operator.

 ```javascript
 /* sample data */